 This one-day workshop will be led by London Lit Lab’s Zoe Gilbert, who is currently completing a Creative Writing PhD on folk tales in new short fiction.
-Her own book of folk tale-inspired stories will be published by Bloomsbury in early 2018.
-You can read her award-winning stories online here and here.
+Her own book of folk tale-inspired stories is published by Bloomsbury in early 2018.
+You can find about more about her book, Folk, here, read her award-winning stories online here and here.

-Location: Clapton Laundry, London, E5 8DJ – a luxurious, inspiring space in East London, where lunch will also be provided.
+Location: Clapton Laundry, London, E5 8DJ – a luxurious, inspiring space in East London, where a home-cooked lunch will also be provided.
 For more info, look here.